nstudio/nativescript-xavier-passport/src/README.md

 ### Instantiating the Passport Object
 #### new Password(options)
 #### Options:
-- licenseKey = Your license key
+- licenseKey = Your license key (Can be any string for Testing!)
 - boundingBoxSearchingColor =  Color of the bounding box
 - boundingBoxFoundColor = Color of the bounding box when found
 - closeButtonColor = Close button color